suitcss/suit/packages/utils-size/README.md

 ## Available classes

+* `u-sizeFull` - Make an element the width of its parent.
+* `u-sizeFill` - Make an element fill the remaining space.
 * `u-sizeXofY` (numerous) - Specify the proportional width of an object.

 `X` must be an integer less than `Y`.